-The Committee shall have the authority to retain external legal counsel, consultants or other advisors to assist it in fulfilling its responsibilities and to set and pay the respective compensation for these advisors.
+The Committee shall have the authority to seek, retain and terminate external legal counsel, consultants or other advisors, from a source independent of management, to assist it in fulfilling its responsibilities and to set and pay the respective compensation for these advisors and other retention terms.
 The Trust shall provide appropriate funding, as determined by the Committee, for the services of these advisors.

-APPENDIX B - GRANITE GP AUDIT COMMITTEE CHARTER
+APPENDIX B GRANITE REIT INC. AUDIT COMMITTEE CHARTER